sdvdxl/influxdb.com/content/docs/v0.9/troubleshooting/frequently_encountered_issues.md

 <dt> [GitHub Issue #3367](https://github.com/influxdb/influxdb/issues/3367) </dt>

-## Getting an unexpected error when sending files over the HTTP API
+## Getting an unexpected error when sending data over the HTTP API
-First, double check the [line protocol](../write_protocols/line.html) syntax in your file.
-Second, if you continue to receive errors along the lines of `bad timestamp` or `unable to parse`, verify that the newline character in your file is line feed (`\n`, which is ASCII `0x0A`).
-InfluxDB's line protocol relies on `\n` to indicate the end of a line and the beginning of a new line; a file that uses a newline character other than `\n` will encounter parsing issues.
-Convert the newline character and try sending the file again.
+First, double check your [line protocol](../write_protocols/line.html) syntax.
+Second, if you continue to receive errors along the lines of `bad timestamp` or `unable to parse`, verify that your newline character is line feed (`\n`, which is ASCII `0x0A`).
+InfluxDB's line protocol relies on `\n` to indicate the end of a line and the beginning of a new line; files or data that use a newline character other than `\n` will encounter parsing issues.
+Convert the newline character and try sending the data again.

-> **Note:** If you generated your file on a Windows machine, Windows uses carriage return and line feed (`\r\n`) as the newline character.
+> **Note:** If you generated your data file on a Windows machine, Windows uses carriage return and line feed (`\r\n`) as the newline character.

 ## Words and characters to avoid
 If you use any of the [InfluxQL keywords](https://github.com/influxdb/influxdb/blob/master/influxql/INFLUXQL.md#keywords) as an identifier you will need to double quote that identifier in every query.
 This can lead to [non-intuitive errors](../troubleshooting/frequently_encountered_issues.html#getting-the-expected-identifier-error-unexpectedly).
 Identifiers are database names, retention policy names, user names, measurement names, tag keys, and field keys.